 By default, backup jobs write VM data to the backup repository in one write stream, and store data of all VMs to the same backup file.
 Such behavior can be non-optimal if the target storage device is able to write data in multiple streams simultaneously.
-In this situation, the backup repository may become a bottleneck in the data flow though its resources will not be used to the full.
+In this situation, the backup repository may become the bottleneck for the data transfer, even though its resources will not be fully utilized.

 You can instruct Veeam Backup & Replication to create per-VM backup files on the backup repository.
 In this case, the backup job will use a separate write stream for every VM in the job, and store data of every VM to a separate backup file.
 Resources of the storage device will be used more efficiently, and the job performance may increase.